 22. Accept What Cannot Be Changed

 Everything in your life is not going to be perfect, and that’s perfectly all right.
-Happy people learn to accept injustices and setbacks in their life that they cannot change, and instead put their energy on changing what they can control for the better.
+Happy people learn to accept injustices and setbacks in their life that they cannot change, and instead put their energy into changing what they can control for the better.

 Source: Dr. Mercola – http://articles.mercola.com